jetbrains-academy/Testing-Course/introduction/page_structure/find_tag/task.md

 On the right side or at the bottom of the browser window, the developer console will open with the Elements tab.
 The chosen element will be highlighted.

-What tag is used to define the "Google Search" button at https://www.google.com/?
+What tag is used to define the "Join this course" button at https://stepik.org/course/575/promo?